-Subsequent to December 31, 2012, the Federal Deposit Insurance Corporation (FDIC) only insures the first \$250,000 of funds on deposit at any one institution.
-The Foundation had uninsured cash of approximately \$1,500,000.
+The Organization maintains cash balances insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per institution.
+As of December 31, 2013 uninsured cash and cash equivalent balances totaled approximately \$1,680,000.

 Market Risk

 The Organization holds its investments in a diversified portfolio.
 Nevertheless, these investments are exposed to various risks, such as interest rate, credit and overall market volatility.
 Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and that such change could materially affect the amounts reported in the financial statements.